-Learning improv is something all people should do.
+Learning improv and enjoying improv activities is something all people should do.
 From kids first starting out in youth theater classes to adults participating in corporate training, the skills that you can gain from improv activities can help you in many facets of your life.
 If you want to give yourself, or your child, an edge, consider some of these benefits that improv can provide.

 Impromptu Improv Activities Can Boost Your Confidence